-On average, an individual in the US spends approximately nearly 40 minutes in their kitchens simply prepping and cleaning up.
-But that doesn't include the time spent savoring a hot cup of coffee gazing out of the window or eating a home-cooked meal.
+On average, an individual in the US spends approximately 40 minutes in their kitchen simply prepping and cleaning up.
+But that doesn't include the time spent savoring a hot cup of coffee, gazing out of the window, or eating a home-cooked meal.

-It's tricky deciding what kitchen appliances you need and which are best for tiny houses.
-There are so many options and it's important to be mindful and conscious of space in a tiny home.
-You don't want to bring anything into your home that is not 100% essential.
+However, it's tricky deciding what kitchen appliances you need and which are best for tiny houses.
+There are so many options, and it's important to be mindful and conscious of space in a tiny home.
+You don't want to bring anything that is not 100% essential into your home.

 So, here is our guide to the best tiny house kitchen appliances, no matter what kind of small home you own!

 Every tiny house is different.
-What works for one tiny home might not necessarily work for another, and that goes for tiny house kitchens too.
+What works for one tiny home might not necessarily work for another; that goes for tiny house kitchens, too.

 It's important to ask yourself what you need, what's important to you, and how appliances fit into your tiny house kitchen design:

 Being mindful of your space will help you choose the best appliances for your tiny house kitchen.
 After all, that's likely why you chose to live in a tiny home in the first place!

 All the best tiny house kitchen ideas are versatile and multi-use.
 According to Shirley Weaver (TodaysCave.com), a workstation sink is an absolute must-use appliance if your tiny house kitchen layout allows it.

 A workstation sink keeps your cooking efficient and your kitchen clean.
 It lets you chop and prepare food over the sink and wash it in the same location.
 With proper sanitation and hygiene practices, you can prevent the spreading of germs in your kitchen.